Yandex Cloud

 yc managed-postgresql cluster update --help

-2. Specify the disk type and required storage size in the cluster update command (at least as large as disk_size in the cluster properties):
+2. Specify the disk type and the storage size in the cluster update command.
+The storage size must not be less than the disk_size value in the cluster settings:

 yc managed-postgresql cluster update <cluster_name_or_ID> \